Is your business in need of an AC generator or a DC backup

 There are two main types of backup generators:

-In order to decide which generator you need, you should understand a few things first.
+In order to determine which generator you need, you should understand a few things first.
 For example, how do they work?
 What are the differences between AC and DC power?
 What is dc power?
 Will an AC generator give you what you need?

 Any type of generator works by converting mechanical power into electrical power through electromagnetic induction.
 Electromagnetic induction occurs when an electric current passes through a shifting magnetic field, which allows mechanical energy to be converted into electrical energy.
 This is the main way generators produce electricity.